-Many years after Jesus’ dedication He entered the temple on one occasion to cause quite the uproar.
-His follower Matthew recorded the event in his gospel (Matthew 21:12):
+Many years later, Jesus entered the same temple to cause quite an uproar.
+His follower Matthew wrote about the event in his gospel (Matthew 21:12):

 “Jesus entered the Temple and began to drive out all the people buying and selling animals for sacrifice.
 He knocked over the tables of the money changers and the chairs of those selling doves.”

 When people began questioning Jesus’ behavior He simply stated (Matthew 21:13):